redbuilding/handbook/README.md

 3. The application will generate the handbook content and provide options for feedback and refinement.

 4. Once satisfied, choose to finish and save the handbook.
-The output will be saved as a Markdown file in the current directory.
+The output can be saved as a Markdown file in the current directory, or uploaded to your Google Docs with your permission.

 ## Models Used